guybiran123/Interactive-Shell/README.md

 ---

   - **Workarounds:**
-    - Use an explicit relative path that clarifies you mean the current directory: `> ./newfile.txt`.
-    - Use an absolute path: `> /home/user/some/subdir/newfile.txt`.
   - `cd` to the desired directory before running the redirect (and prefer providing a full path to the redirected file).

 - **No input redirection or piping:** `<` and `|` are not supported yet.
 - **Limited parsing:** The command parser is simple — advanced quoting, escaping, and complex command lines might not behave exactly like a POSIX shell.